MarcosZapata/CSSBlendModes/README.md

 # CSSBlendModes

 Changing colors on elements with CSS Blend mode

-A bit messy css but a js(less) way to create some blending between navigation bottons are images
+A bit of css (js[less]) code to create some blending between a navigation section and main element